SysPoe/TRAX/README.md

 # TRAX - TransLink Rail (GTFS) API eXtended

-This project provides a high-level API for accessing and working with TransLink's rail services data, including static GTFS and realtime updates.
+TRAX is a high-level TypeScript/Node.js API for accessing and working with TransLink's Queensland Rail (QR) services data, including both static GTFS and realtime updates.
+It provides powerful data augmentation, caching, and express/passing stop calculations for advanced timetable and live train information.

 ## Features

-- **GTFS Data Loading**: Easily load and cache GTFS data from TransLink's public API.
+- **GTFS Data Loading**: Load and cache static GTFS data from TransLink's public API.
 - **Realtime Updates**: Fetch and apply realtime updates for trip delays, cancellations, and vehicle positions.
-- **Augmented Data Models**: Provides augmented data models for `Stop`, `Trip`, and `StopTime` that include additional useful information and lazy-loading capabilities.
+- **Augmented Data Models**: Use enhanced models for `Stop`, `Trip`, and `StopTime` with extra info and lazy-loading.
-- **Express and Passing Stop Calculation**: Automatically calculates express segments and passing stops for a given trip.
+- **Express and Passing Stop Calculation**: Automatically determine express segments and passing stops for any trip.
-- **Service Date Calculation**: Determines the dates a trip is active based on the GTFS calendar.
+- **Service Date Calculation**: Find all dates a trip is active using the GTFS calendar.
+- **Sectional Running Times**: Built-in QR sectional running time matrix for accurate timing between stations.

-## Drawbacks
+## Limitations

-- For the Redcliffe and Springfield lines (from Petrie and from Darra respectively), official sectional running times are not available  and instead are estimated, and thus passing stop times may not be accurate.
+- For the Redcliffe and Springfield lines (from Petrie and from Darra respectively), official sectional running times are not available and are estimated, so passing stop times may not be accurate.

 ## Getting Started

 ### Prerequisites

-- Node.js
+- Node.js (v16+ recommended)
 - npm

 ### Installation